j-krose/NeuralNodes/README.md

 Turn on save actions (Preferences > Java > Editor > Save Actions) to format edited lines, and organize inputs.

+You can also use eclipse-java-google-style.xml as the style in eclipse (Preferences > Java > Code Style > Formatter), so that the default behaviors of eclipse to not clash with the styling it applies on-save.

 Enjoy!